-On May 3, 2017, the Financial Oversight and Management Board for Puerto Rico filed a voluntary petition for relief on behalf of Puerto Rico in federal court there.
+The Financial Oversight and Management Board for Puerto Rico recently filed a voluntary petition for relief on behalf of Puerto Rico in federal court there.
 The filing required the Chief Justice of the United States to designate a district court judge to conduct the case.
-On May 5, Chief Justice Roberts appointed District Judge Laura Taylor Swain of the Southern District of New York.
+In recent months Chief Justice Roberts appointed District Judge Laura Taylor Swain of the Southern District of New York.
 Judge Swain was a bankruptcy judge in the Eastern District of New York before joining the district court in 2000.

 Patterson Belknap is well-positioned to assist creditors and other parties that have claims against or other interests in Puerto Rico and need a law firm located in New York.
 With a team of experienced restructuring professionals – backed by more than 200 lawyers in complementary fields such as litigation, commercial law, tax, and real estate – the firm regularly represents stakeholders in large, complex insolvency cases.

 - Portland Rockers Score a Winning Touchdown for the Redskins in Supreme Court Trademark Dispute